Data Centers in Reutlingen

 Natural Disaster Risk

-Risks from tsunamis and tropical cyclones are negligible for this inland location.
-The institutional and infrastructure capacity for managing emergencies is very high.
+Hazards such as tsunamis and tropical cyclones are non-existent for this inland location.